All Episodes

 Daniel Ellsberg, the Pentagon Papers whistleblower, stated in an interview that the WikiLeaks founder is, quote, serving our American democracy.

-And he's not an American, by the way, and uh and serving our rule of law precisely by challenging the secrecy regulations, which are not laws in most cases in this country.
+And serving our rule of law precisely by challenging the secrecy regulations, which are not laws in most cases in this country.

-Now, the name WikiLeaks might ring a bell.
+Now, the name Wikileaks might ring a bell.

 Let's speak of some context here.

-That was when they released a video clip of the 2007 Baghdad Airstrike, which they purposefully edited and misrepresented to make it look like the attack had intentionally attacked two Reuters reporters when it had not.
+You notice how very few, if any, of the partisan political operatives of the Democrat Party have mentioned the last time we heard from WikiLeaks, that was when they released a video clip of the 2007 Baghdad airstrike, which they purposefully edited and misrepresented to make it look like the attack had intentionally attacked two Reuters reporters when it had not.

-That's the WikiLeaks that we're talking about.
+That's the Wikileaks that we're talking about.

-They had edited video tape.
+They had edited videotape.

-They tried to make people believe that the U.S. military had purposely attacked two partisan political operatives from Reuters.
+They tried to make people believe that the U.S. military had purposely attacked two partisan political operatives from Reuters when that is not at all what had happened.

-WikiLeaks called it collateral murder.
+Wikileaks called it collateral murder.

 But it turned out that the Reuters political operatives were with a bunch of AK-47 rocket launcher toting terrorists.